 - insight into your industry’s unique search phrases (‘search strings’) and keyword trends

 - deep insights into digital intelligence and algorithm changes (the hundreds of website ‘content signals‘ Google’s algorithms examine when making a determination on WHERE to rank your website in terms of searches)

 - hours of intensive effort to stay up to date on digital content trends (including blog writing), to keep your content at the top of Google’s ranking systems

 Getting your website found on Google’s first page and other search engines is both a science and an art.

 Getting found on the internet takes hours of effort on a daily or weekly basis.
 It’s not just “plug and play”.

 No wonder most businesses and book writers are getting lost in the cloud.

 CEOs and authors may take webinars or online courses to learn how to get their websites found on Google.
-Sadly, these courses will rarely result in actual higher ranking(s) in internet browser/web browser search results.
+Sadly, these courses rarely result in actual higher ranking(s) in internet browser/web browser search results.